erouvas/tallow/README.md

 The following folders are used by the s2i builder process.
 We instruct the EAP build to add oracle driver and deploy multiple war files by configuring the contents.

-*  *.s2i* - add environment var to instruct process to use deployments and extentions folders
+*  *.s2i* - add environment var to instruct process to use deployments and extensions folders

 *  *configuration*